Santa María Alotepec

 Santa María Alotepec is a town and municipality in Oaxaca in south-western Mexico.
 It is part of the Sierra Mixe district within the Sierra Norte de Oaxaca region.

 Name

 The name Alotepec means "hill of the macaws".

 Geography

-The municipality covers an area of 149.27 km² at an altitude of 1,460 m above sea level.
+The area includes an area of 149.27 km² at an altitude of 1,460 m above sea level.
 Trees include pine, oak and cedars.
 Fruits include orange, banana, mamey sapote, sapodilla, mango, lime, custard apple and avocado.
 Wild animals include foxes, deer, armadillo, tepescuincle, wild boar and anteater.
 There is a great variety of butterflies.

 Population

 In 2020, the municipality had 806 households with a total population of 2,736, of whom 2,434 spoke an indigenous language, primarily Mixe languages.

 In 2005, the municipality had 682 households with a total population of 2,526, of whom 2,262 spoke an indigenous language.
 90% of the population were engaged in agriculture.
 A few also keep domestic animals.

 The Union of Indigenous Communities of the Isthmus Region, a co-operative founded in 1982, assists in the production and distribution of local products, notably coffee, under a fair trade label.